-Impostor syndrome has been studied and research has been found that people who don’t feel like impostors are no more intelligent or capable than people who do feel like impostors.
+Impostor syndrome has been studied and research has been found that people who don’t feel like impostors are no more intelligent or capable than people who do.

 The following facts may help you combat the feelings that surface with impostor syndrome.

 - The syndrome is especially prevalent in our work lives, and the syndrome is especially common in people who are high-achievers, performers, and academics.

 - It’s normal.
 Virtually everyone has felt like an impostor at one point in their lives.

 - Maybe you feel isolated.
 Understanding that it is a common feeling and experience, may give you some distance between your experience and reality.

 If you are experiencing imposter syndrome, how can you overcome the phenomenon?
 Recognize it for what it is: “just a feeling.”
 Separate fact from feelings.
 Look for the source of feelings of insecurity and inadequacy.
 Acknowledge that you are overly concerned with perfectionism.
 Work on self-doubt, and work towards self-love and acceptance.

 If you are suffering from impostor syndrome or have a friend who thinks they are an imposter, and are ready to deal with the feelings of not being good enough, we will discuss the most effective ways to overcome these negative emotions.

 The subject of this article is to give you mental judo to help you overcome the problem.